-Join Derrick Story for an in-depth discussion in this video Posing and photographing a male subject, part of Photographing High School Senior Portraits.
+Join Derrick Story for an in-depth discussion in this video Posing and photographing a male subject, part of Portrait Photography: High School Seniors (2014).

 …One of the things that I think about right away…when I'm contemplating shooting guys is working with their angles.…It's different, I'll be honest, than shooting women.…I, when I saw Zach for example, and I saw that, you know, he had that nice…chin, he has the square shoulders, and he…was wearing t-shirts and stuff to show that off.…I kind of want to light that way.…I want to work with that and show that off.…So that influenced my lighting choices.…

 I decided to go with a strobe and just…work with a strong light coming in on one side.…The diffuser that I use is more of a bounce card.…So it does soften a little bit, but not too much.…And the shots had a good, you know, hot side, cool side to them.…What do you think of this for a backdrop?…>> I like it.…It has good texture and >> I know, it looks neat.…I think it, I like it.…When I saw this, this door back here I was going, oh man that is perfect.…You know, he's, he's got the look, he's got the outfit.…

 We've got this cool door, I've got the right lighting with…